rspamd/rspamd.com/doc/lua/sync_async.md

 ## Overview {#overview}

-Prior to 1.8.0 if you needed to perform an action involving network request (i.e. Redis query, Anti-virus scan), you had to use callback-style approach.
+Prior to 1.8.0, if you needed to perform an action involving network request (i.e. Redis query, Anti-virus scan), you had to use callback-style approach.
 You define callback and initiate an asynchronous request and stop the execution to let other tasks proceed.

-As soon as request is done the call back is called and the operation continues.
+As soon as request is completed, callback is called.

 ~~~lua
   -- define a callback